-Term Definition two-way merge The process of combining two file revisions.
+Term Definition three-way merge The process of combining three file revisions.
+During a three-way merge, you can identify where conflicting changes have occurred and specify how you want to resolve the conflicts. tip revision In Helix, the head revision .
+Tip revision is a term used by some other versioning systems. trigger A script automatically invoked by the Helix server when changelists are submitted. two-way merge The process of combining two file revisions.
 In a two-way merge, you can see differences between the files but cannot see conflicts. typemap A Helix table in which you assign Helix file types to files. user The identifier that Helix uses to determine who is performing an operation. view A description of the relationship between two sets of files.
-See client workspace view , label view , branch view . wildcard A special character used to match other characters in strings.
-Helix wildcards are: matches anything except a slash • matches anything including slashes • %%0 through %%9 used for parameter substitution in views workspace See client workspace. write access A protection level that enables you to run commands that alter the contents of files in the depot. write access includes read and list accesses. yours The edited version of a file in the client workspace when you resolve a file.
+See workspace view , label view , branch view . wildcard A special character used to match other characters in strings.
+Helix wildcards are: • matches anything except a slash • matches anything including slashes • %%0 through %%9 used for parameter substitution in views workspace See client workspace. write access A protection level that enables you to run commands that alter the contents of files in the depot. write access includes read and list accesses. yours The edited version of a file in the client workspace when you resolve a file.
 Also, the target file when you integrate a branched file.